xl-s/ShallowLearning/report.md

 For this reason, we settled on a relatively basic convolutional model as a baseline model, with three convolutional layers and one fully connected hidden layer.
 Due to the small dataset, more complex architectures would only add overhead to the model without offering significant improvement in performance.

 #### 2.2.1 Mini-batch size
 Theoretically, a smaller batch size might compute faster.
-However, as the model contains batchnorm layers, it is not ideal to have small batch sizes as the normalisation will not be stable.
-Based on conventions, a 32 or 4 batch size is normally used.
+However, as the model contains batchnorm layers, it is not ideal to have small batch sizes as  normalisation will not be stable.
+Based on conventions, a 32 or 64 batch size is normally used.
 We recorded the time taken for each batch size to complete 1 epoch:

 |Batch size|Time Taken (s)|
 |:---:|:---:|